jazzband/django-payments/doc/modules.rst

    This backend implements payments using the Advanced Integration Method (AIM) from `Authorize.Net <https://www.authorize.net/>`_.

-   :param login_id: Your API Login ID
+   :param login_id: Your API Login ID assigned by Authorize.net
-   :param transaction_key: Your unique Transaction Key
+   :param transaction_key: Your unique Transaction Key assigned by Authorize.net
    :param endpoint: The API endpoint to use.
 To test using staging environment, use ``'https://test.authorize.net/gateway/transact.dll'`` instead

 Example::